-If your parents make the decision to downsize, to move to a smaller home or condo or any other type of living arrangement – the process will be difficult.
+If your parents make the decision to downsize, to move to a smaller home or assisted living or any other type of senior living arrangement the process will likely be difficult.
 Both physically and emotionally.

-But there are some ways that you can make it easier for them and you.
+But there are some ways that the process of downsizing and moving to a new place can be made easier for them and you.

-5 Tips On How To Help Your Aging Parents To Downsize:
+5 Tips To Help Your Aging Parents Through The Downsizing Process:

-- Start talking to your parents about downsizing early
+- Start talking to your senior loved ones about downsizing early

 - Treat them and their possessions with respect

-- Don’t force your parents to make the decision to downsize
+- Don’t force your parents into this decision

 - Listen to their needs and wants